-If your dog doesn't enjoy unfamiliar dogs in a daycare environment, but has a few particular dogs that they get along well with, plan some fun doggy play dates together!
-This can help maintain your dog's socialization level and prevent bad dog-play experiences, plus it's a great time to socialize with other pup parents (just make sure you've always got an eye on the dogs to properly manage the canine play).
+If your dog doesn't enjoy unfamiliar dogs in a daycare environment but has a few particular dogs that they get along well with, plan some fun doggy play dates together!
+This can help maintain your dog's socialization level and prevent bad dog-play experiences, plus it's a great time to socialize with other dog people.
+Just make sure you've always got an eye on the dogs to properly manage the canine play.

 Not Going to Dog Daycare

 Sounds simple, right?
 It is!
 If your dog's physical exercise and mental stimulation needs are being met at home, there is no need to put them in dog daycare.
 This is especially important if your dog doesn't don't enjoy daycare, it's causing stress or anxiety, or it encourages unwanted behaviors like herding, inappropriate chasing, or barking.

 Don't feel bad if your dog doesn't do well in a dog daycare — as long as they have your companionship and love, along with the proper amount of physical exercise and mental enrichment, their life is pretty sweet!

 Let us know if you have a dog that doesn't love or do that great in dog daycare, and share what you've done instead in the comments below!